MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/collections/sms_collectionbucket-server-wmi-class.md

 ---
-description: Article detailing use of the SMS_CollectionBucket Server in Configuration Manager.
+description: Learn how to represent the joining of collection and bucket with the SMS_CollectionBucket class.
 title: "SMS_CollectionBucket Class"
 titleSuffix: "Configuration Manager"
 ms.date: "09/20/2016"